-ving/parking regulations will result in suspension or revocation of my driving e and/or my vehicle being towed at the owner's expense for any violations .
+parking regulations will result in suspension or revocation of my

+ble and/or my vehicle being towed at the owner's expense for

+any violations.

 Print name

+Signed Data

 SignedStudent Name Date

-parking/driving regulations and consestudent handbook, with my child.
-I u e to Common Ground High School.
-I will review the High School equences for violating the regulations which are stated in the nderstand that if my child violates these regulations my child's counds may be suspended or revoked and the parking fee will be
+School parking/driving regulations and cor in the student handbook, with my child.
+It Common Ground High School.
+I will review the High insequences for violating the regulations which are stated understand that if my child violates these regulations my grounds may be suspended or revoked and the parking

-Print nameParent/Guardia in
+Print name

+Parent/Guardian

-Date
+Signed Date

-N CO.
-1 .
-D.
+Parent/ Guardian But

-Grade: DOB:
+Name of Student Driver: Grade: DOB:

 Driver's license number: Date obtained driver's license

 Name of car owner: Relationship

 Address of car owner:

 Make of car:#1 Make of car:#2

 Model of car Model of car

 Marker plate# Marker plate#

 Color of car:#1 Color of car:#2

-Year: Year:

-Insurance Company: Insurance Company:
+Year: Insurance Company: Year: Insurance Company: